dragomano/Light-Portal/website/docs/plugins/create_new.md

 :::

-## Choosing the type of addon
+## Choosing the type of plugin
-Currently, the following types of addons are available:
+Currently, the following types of plugins are available:

-* 'block' — addons that add a new type of blocks for the portal
+* 'block' — plugins that add a new type of blocks for the portal
-* 'editor' — addons that add a third-party editor for different types of content
+* 'editor' — plugins that add a third-party editor for different types of content
-* 'comment' — addons that add a third-party comment widget instead of the built-in
+* 'comment' — plugins that add a third-party comment widget instead of the built-in
-* 'parser' — addons that implement the parser for the content of pages and blocks
+* 'parser' — plugins that implement the parser for the content of pages and blocks
-* 'article' — addons for processing the content of article cards on the main page
+* 'article' — plugins for processing the content of article cards on the main page
-* 'frontpage' — addons for changing the main page of the portal
+* 'frontpage' — plugins for changing the main page of the portal
-* 'impex' — addons for importing and exporting various portal elements
+* 'impex' — plugins for importing and exporting various portal elements
-* 'block_options' and 'page_options' — addons that add additional parameters for the corresponding entity (block or page)
+* 'block_options' and 'page_options' — plugins that add additional parameters for the corresponding entity (block or page)
-* 'icons' — addons that add new icon libraries to replace interface elements or for use in block headers
+* 'icons' — plugins that add new icon libraries to replace interface elements or for use in block headers
-* 'seo' — addons that somehow affect the visibility of the forum on the network
+* 'seo' — plugins that somehow affect the visibility of the forum on the network
-* 'other' — addons that are not related to any of the categories above
+* 'other' — plugins that are not related to any of the categories above

-## Creating an addon directory
+## Creating a plugin directory
-Create a separate folder for your addon files, inside `/Sources/LightPortal/Addons`.
-For example, if your addon is called `HelloWorld`, the folder structure should look like this:
+Create a separate folder for your plugin files, inside `/Sources/LightPortal/Addons`.
+For example, if your plugin is called `HelloWorld`, the folder structure should look like this:

 ```
     ...(Addons)